Division of Developmental Neurobiology

 -

-Naoki Yahata Lecturer
+Naoki Yahata Senior Assistant Professor

 The aim of my research is a class of neurodevelopmental disorders arising from mitochondrial DNA mutations.
 Using iPS cells and genome editing technologies, I develop disease models to study the neuropathology of mitochondrial diseases and potential therapeutic approaches.